akihikoy/lfd_trick/README.md

 If a robot is ready (it also works with simulated robots), we can run robot control scripts.
 For example,

 ```
+Baxter:trick or quit|L> keyctrl
 Baxter:trick or quit|L> test.throw1
 ```

-is a throwing a paper-plane program by Baxter.
+are a keyboard teleoperation program and a throwing a paper-plane program.  test.throw1 works on Baxter only.

 Use `-help` option to see a brief explanation of each script; e.g.